AuditVotes: Elevating Provable Defense for GNNs with Efficient Augmentation and Conditional Smoothing: The AuditVotes Framework

-Then for $\forall \mathcal{G}'\in \mathcal{B}_{r_a,r_b}(\mathcal{G})$, we have $g_v(\mathcal{G}')=g_v(\mathcal{G})$, if $\mu_{r_a,r_b}>0$. \end{theorem} The proof of Theorem~\ref{theorem-condition} is provided in Appendix~\ref{AppendixA.1}.
-Given the condition to determine certified robustness, Theorem \ref{theorem-condition} lays the theoretical foundation for integrating the filtering function $h(\cdot)$ into the randomized smoothing framework.
+Then for $\forall \mathcal{G}'\in \mathcal{B}_{r_a,r_b}(\mathcal{G})$, we have $g_v(\mathcal{G}')=g_v(\mathcal{G})$, if $\mu_{r_a,r_b}>0$. \end{theorem} Theorem \ref{theorem-condition} lays the theoretical foundation for integrating the filtering function $h(\cdot)$ into the randomized smoothing framework.
 Notably, it offers us the freedom to design the function $h$ to improve the quality of votes.
+In practice, it enhances the certified accuracy of smoothed classifiers when $h(\cdot)$ can efficiently improve prediction consistency while filtering out only a small number of samples (There is a trade-off, because the sample size affects the Clopper-Pearson bound in Appendix~\ref{Sec:AppendixB.3}, and a large sample size is related to better certified performance).
 In Section~\ref{sec:filterfunc}, we implement a simple yet effective filtering function based on the confidence of the prediction made by the classifier.